Web Replays and Heatmaps

-Sprig's Web Replay offering prioritizes privacy.
+Sprig's Web Replay and Heatmap offering prioritizes privacy.

-Web Replay Privacy
+Web Replay and Heatmap Privacy

-While a replay clip may look and feel like a screen recording, Sprig's session replay clips are not actual screen recordings.
-They are recordings of changes in the web browser's Document Object Model (DOM), which is the data representation of the page.
-That record of changes is then constructed into a video that represents a user's interactions with a particular page.
+Sprig's session Replay clips are not actual screen recordings.
+They are a reconstruction of changes in a web browser's Document Object Model (DOM), which is the data representation of a webpage.
+The record of changes to the DOM are constructed into a video that represents a user's interactions with a particular page.
+This approach enables Sprig to selectively capture data, such as user interactions and form content, while redacting other types of data, such as images and password fields.

-Masking Definitions
+Masking Settings

 - Field masking obscures input fields with a placeholder.